funbox/fazio/README.md

 ## Rationale

 [It happens](https://therecord.media/malware-found-in-npm-package-with-millions-of-weekly-downloads/)
-that some very popular npm package are got compromised and you have to be sure that you don't have one installed on your machine.
+that popular npm packages are got compromised and you have to be sure that you don't have one installed on your machine.
 Fazio does the job.

 ## Installation